rqlite/rqlite.io/content/en/docs/install-rqlite/building-from-source/_index.md

 If you open a pull request, please ensure the commit history is clean.
 Squash the commits into logical blocks, perhaps a single commit if that makes sense.
 What you want to avoid is commits such as "WIP" and "fix test" in the history.
 This is so we keep history on master clean and straightforward.

 ### Third-party libraries
-Please avoid using libaries other than those available in the standard library, unless necessary.
+Please avoid using libraries other than those available in the standard library, unless necessary.
 This requirement is relaxed somewhat for software other than rqlite node software itself.
 To understand why this approach is taken, check out this [post](https://blog.gopheracademy.com/advent-2014/case-against-3pl/).